Electronic Ticketing & Barcode Access Control

 Creating Multiple Choice / Manual Entry Questions

-With this feature, you can collect anything from demographic info (“What is your zip code?”) to a call to action (“Would you like to join the fan club?”),
+With this feature, you can collect anything from demographic info (“What is your zip code?”) to a call to action (“Would you like to join the fan club?”).

-Data collection results from a service such as electronic ticketing are appended to scan data when posted to our servers.
+Data collection results from a service, such as electronic ticketing are appended to scan data when posted to our servers.
 If you are using our APIs or a Postback URL service, the receipt of this data could trigger an event, like sending a text message or email.

 We strongly recommend using QR codes for access control whenever possible.
 Why?
 Tickets are increasingly being presented to scanners on the electronic displays of mobile devices.
 The easiest barcodes to scan from an electronic display are QR codes.

 We recommend printing QR codes at 0.7” (17.8mm) to 1.0” (25.4mm) square, including a mandatory white border at least the size of one element of the code.
-The better the camera on your device, the smaller QR code it can scan.
+The better the camera on your device, the smaller the QR code it can scan.